ArenKDesai/Aren-s-Notes/operating systems 3.md

 Question: What do the next two steps happen to?
 Answer: The *inode bitmap*.
 Steps 5 and 6 are to read the inode bit map for the next available data block and to write to the inode bit map to make space for bar.
 Step 7 is to write to the foo data block.
-Remembe
+Remember, bar is in the foo directory.
+Steps 8 and 9 are to read